lkesteloot/unsong/unsong.md

 “I challenge you to a placebomantic duel!”
 Dylan repeated, and everyone continued to ignore him.

-Mark McCarthy was doing…something…with his hands and his staff.
+Mark McCarthy was doing... something... with his hands and his staff.
 Malia Ngo sliced at him with the fiery sword she had summoned, and the sword seemed to dull and fizzle.
 She cursed, then spoke the Incendiary Name.
 It missed Mark.
 Another corner of the office went up in flames.

 “I challenge you to a placebomantic duel!” said Dylan again.
 Brenda and Malia turned to face each other.
 Clark Deas looked like he would have facepalmed if he hadn’t been on fire.